 In addition to the Bible and Theology Core Courses, traditional degree students are to complete the ABHE Bible Content Exam at the beginning and at the end of their degree.
-The exam results are used to assess to student Bible content learning.
+The exam results are used to assess student learning in the area of Bible content.